 When a pelvic fracture is suspected, a full neurovascular assessment of the lower limbs is required, including checking anal tone, as sacral nerve roots and iliac vessels can frequently be injured.

-Other pathologies that can occur in pelvic fractures that need assessment in the initial trauma survey include abdominal injuries, urethral injuries, and open fractures.
+Other pathologies that can occur in pelvic fractures that need assessment in the initial trauma survey include abdominal injuries, urethral injuries, and open fractures (this includes “internal open fractures” into the rectum or vaginal vault).
 It is also important to look for any surrounding ecchymosis or developing haematoma present (e.g. perineal, scrotal or labial).

 *In the elderly, pelvic injuries often occur after a fall from standing height, including as fractures of the pubic rami or sacral compression fracture; rarely, more complex pelvic fractures can occur, especially in osteoporotic bone.